pixelatedbrian/fortnight-furniture/dev_diary.md

 * change learning rate to programmed annealing
 * mini-trains x 2  (30) but epochs per MT reduced from 10 to 5 to have more granular control
 * increase L2 regularization from 0.01 to 0.025
+* cap layer thaw to 50
+* reduce thaw from 5 per mini-train to int(2.5 per minitrain)

 #### v2.5m (sprint)
 <img src="/imgs/model_v2_5m.png" alt="Model v2_5m" width="800" height="400">